Alameda County Care Connect

 Health and Welfare Council of Long Island (HWCLI)

-Intrepid Ascent supports the Health and Welfare Council of Long Island (HWCLI) in its approach to using and exchanging data on social determinants of health among partners in the Health Equity Alliance of Long Island (HEALI).
+Intrepid Ascent recently supported the Health and Welfare Council of Long Island (HWCLI) in developing its approach to using and exchanging data on social determinants of health among partners in the Health Equity Alliance of Long Island (HEALI).
 HWCLI serves the interests of poor and vulnerable people on Long Island by convening, representing, and supporting the organizations that serve them.

 Intrepid Ascent recently completed an assessment of encounter data processes and quality for an independent practice association (Accountable Health Care) and two community health centers (La Maestra and Kheir Center) in Southern California as part of Health Net’s Encounter Data Improvement Program.
 Health Net is a health care insurance provider and Medi-Cal Managed Care Plan with a mission to help people be healthy, secure, and comfortable.